 For development tasks, the user usually needs some elevated permissions (for installing the software), but in Robocorp applications, we avoid requiring admin permissions while running.

-There is no clear statement on the versions of macOS that are officially supported, but the main rule is that the latest two releases are supported, so users should migrate to those.
-The build pipelines for some libraries and tools have already dropped builds for
+There is no clear statement on the versions of macOS that are officially supported, but the majority rule from Apple seems to be

 - The latest version of Chrome is the recommended browser.

 - Tools and libraries support other browsers as well, but we limit our tests to Chrome.